Dominicdaniel86/Space-Station-Chatbot/README.md

 # Space Station Chatbot

-## Anforderungen
+## Requirements

-- Einen regelbasierten Chatbot aufbauen
+- Build a rule-based chatbot
-- Webanwendung, welche unter localhost läuft
+- Web application running locally (localhost)
-- Kurze Entwicklungsdauer (~2 Monate)
+- Short development time (~2 months)
-- Kein zu hoher Tech-Stack, Technologien mit Vorkenntnissen einsetzen
+- Keep the tech stack low, use technologies with existing expertise
-- Themengebiete außerhalb des Scopes sollen kompetent gemieden werden
+- Competently avoid topics outside the defined scope

-### Funktionsumfang
+### Functional Scope

-- Chatbot, welcher Fragen eines gewissen Rahmens beantworten kann
+- Chatbot capable of answering questions within a defined range
-- Simple, leicht bedienbare UI, mit Weltraum-Thematik
+- Simple, easy-to-use UI with a space-themed design
-- Einfache Login-Funktion mit vorgefertigten Usern (Datenbank)
+- Basic login functionality with predefined users (database)
-- Integration von APIs mit erweiterten Informationen zum Themengebiet
+- Integration of APIs for extended information on the topic
-- Dokumentation auf GitLab, samt Interaktionsfluss
+- Documentation on GitLab, including interaction flow

-### Optionaler Funktionsumfang/ Aussicht
+### Optional Features/ Outlook

-- Authentifizierung und Autorisierung
+- Authentication and authorization
-- Skalierbarkeit mit mehreren Nutzern
+- Scalability for multiple users
-- Datenschutz in der Datenbank
+- Data privacy in the database
-- Mehrsprachigkeit
+- Multilingual support
 - Logging
-- Analyse- und Feedbacktools
+- Analytics and feedback tools
-- Testing-Strategie
+- Testing strategy

-## Thematik und Inhalt
+## Theme and Content

-- Grundlegende Informationen über das Leben, der alltäglichen Arbeit und Experimenten auf einer Raumstation
+- Basic information about life, daily work, and experiments on a space station
-- Informationen zum Training und Ausbildung der Astronauten
+- Information on astronaut training and education
-- Bedeutung der Raumfahrttechnologie
+- Importance of spaceflight technology
-- Zielgruppen: Schüler, Studenten und angehende Weltraumpiloten
+- Target audience: Students, young professionals, and aspiring space pilots

-### Erweiterter Scope
+### Extended Scope

-- Herausforderungen und psychologische Auswirkungen
+- Challenges and psychological impacts

-### Umfangreicher Scope
+### Comprehensive Scope

-- Zukünftige Raumfahrtmissionen
+- Future space missions
-- Aufbau von Raumkolonien
+- Building space colonies
-- Rolle der Raumfahrt in der Zukunft der Menschheit
+- Role of spaceflight in the future of humanity

-## Technologieauswahl
+## Technology Selection

-### Programmiersprache
+### Programming Language

 - [Python]
 - Java